WordPress/gutenberg/docs/blocks-editable.md

 Implementing this behavior as a component enables you as the block implementer to be much more granular about editable fields.
 Your block may not need `Editable` at all, or it may need many independent `Editable` elements, each operating on a subset of the overall block state.

-Because `Editable` allows for nested nodes, you'll most often use it in conjunction with the `children` attribute source when extracting the value from saved content.
+Because `Editable` allows for nested HTML, you'll most often use it in conjunction with the `Ediable.Value` in the `save` function to output the HTML properly.